FlavScents AInsights Entry: Geranium Oil (CAS: 8000-46-2)

 6. Regulatory Status (Regional Overview)

-In the United States, geranium oil is generally recognized as safe (GRAS) for flavor use by FEMA.
-In the European Union, it is regulated under Regulation (EC) No 1334/2008 and is included in the list of flavoring substances.
-The UK follows similar regulations post-Brexit.
-In Asia, countries like Japan and China have their own regulatory frameworks, which generally align with international standards.
-In Latin America, countries such as Brazil and those in MERCOSUR have specific regulations for natural flavoring substances.
+In the United States, geranium oil is recognized as GRAS (Generally Recognized As Safe) for flavor use by FEMA.
+In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
+The United Kingdom follows similar regulations post-Brexit.
+In Asia, countries like Japan and China have specific guidelines for natural flavor and fragrance materials, while ASEAN countries generally align with international standards.
+In Latin America, Brazil and MERCOSUR countries have their own regulatory frameworks, often harmonized with international norms.

 Citation hooks: FEMA; EFSA; national authority publications